What's a Registered Sanitarian (RS)???

 Onsite Drinking Water Programs - Provides sanitary inspections of onsite public water supplies, education and advice ot the public regarding individual water supply well systems.
 May include lab related water testing and test interpretations.

 Sanitation in Subdivisions Programs - Provides review of environmental assessments (site evaluations) or property proposed to be subdivided.
 Also includes review of proposed drinking water supply systems, onsite wastewater treatment systems, stormwater drainage provisions and solid waste provisions.
 Work in this program often involves a lot of networking with state agencies.

 Motor Vehicle Recycling Programs - Involves attempted notification of abandoned vehicle owners, arrangements with local businesses to collect abandoned vehicles, monitoring of storage yard conditions and networking with state agencies for collection of stored vehicles of recycling purposes.

-Environmental Health Complaints Program - Involves investigation of complaints related to any of the programs noted above, and other general issues and complaints related to public and environmental health.
+Environmental Health Complaints Program - Involves investigation and possible enforcement of complaints related to any of the programs noted above, and other general issues and complaints related to public and environmental health.